bohaigt86/coursera-angularjs/README.md

   - AngularJS calls $digest to trigger a digest cycle
   - $digest cycle fires all watchers
-  - if a watcher finds a change in scope model, the corresponding listener function excute
+  - if a watcher finds a change in scope model, the corresponding listener function execute
-  - the view get synchronized with the model
+  - the view get synchronised with the model

-### Understading $watch()
+### Understanding $watch()
   It's a best practice to let AngularJS set up watchers for us, for instance, using {{ }} expression/interpolation or ng-model.

   However, we still can manually set up then fire a watcher to understand how it works: